CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/computec-gateway-manager.md

 # CompuTec Gateway Manager

-Here you can find a step-by-step guide on how to configure CompuTec WeightScale manager.
+Here, you can find a step-by-step guide on how to configure CompuTec WeightScale Manager.

 ---